Fresh Milled Sandwich Bread with Kamut

 IF YOU TRY THIS RECIPE AND ENJOY IT, PLEASE LEAVE ME A 5 STAR REVIEW BELOW!

-FIND ME ON INSTAGRAM AND FACEBOOK @LOVELYBELLBAKES AND JOIN MY FRESH MILLED FLOUR FACEBOOK
+FIND ME ON INSTAGRAM AND FACEBOOK @LOVELYBELLBAKES AND JOIN MY FRESH MILLED FLOUR FACEBOOK GROUP

 Try my other fresh milled flour recipes: